Saturday, April 18, 2015

 For supper, my husband brought home Chinese food from New China Chinese Restaurant.

-I ate 2 shrimp egg rolls and a chocolate-covered donut filled with custard.
-My husband ate sesame chicken, white rice and soup, he had enough leftovers for his lunch.
+I ate 2 shrimp egg rolls and a chocolate-covered custard donut.
+My husband ate sesame chicken, white rice, and soup; he had enough leftovers for his lunch.

 We spent a quiet afternoon relaxing and watching television.